 Trans fats are unhealthy fats that lower our good cholesterol (HDL) and increase our bad cholesterol (LDL).
 Steer clear of anything including trans fats – it’s not needed!
 Make sure to check all packaged food nutrition labels.
 Our bodies don’t benefit from trans fats whatsoever.
 Instead, stick to healthy fats like organic avocado, extra virgin olive oil, nuts & chia seeds.

-This is a no brainer – if you haven’t quit already, it’s time to quit.
+Yes, this includes marijuana!
+This is a no-brainer – if you haven’t quit already, it’s time to quit.
 Even if you don’t personally smoke, you’re still at risk when hanging out with those who do.
 Secondhand smoke can increase the risk of having a stroke and developing heart disease by 30%.
 Smoking is incredibly toxic for your body.
 Ditch it quick!

 Exercise is one of the best forms of medicine and a great way to support heart health.
 Aim to get a minimum of 150 minutes of aerobic moderate-intensity exercise each week, with at least 2 days incorporating weight training.
 Definitely strive for more… that is the minimum.
 Try to squeeze in exercise throughout the day, even if that means taking the stairs at the office or going on a lunchtime walk around the block.